sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Adventures and Advancement*.** Your employer, practice, precinct, or patron provides you with as much detective work as you could desire, including administrative work during your downtime.

-After you crack an important case, big names will seek you out to have you on retaineróto have you at their beck and call.
+After you crack an important case, big names will seek you out to have you on retainer√≥to have you at their beck and call.
 If you accept this high profile patronage, you acquire a yearly retainer fee, which accrues wealth yearly and allows you to live a rich lifestyle.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.

 **Detective Connections**

-1. A childhood friend now with the Fleetówho sends leads and warnings when able.
+1. A childhood friend now with the Fleet√≥who sends leads and warnings when able.
 2. A kindly neighbor who often sends you meal kits and leftovers.
 3. The librarian, hacker, or barkeep who flirts with you for free but provides information at a price.
 4. The coroner or mortician who is like an aunt or uncle to you.
 5. A government official who owes you a favor for your discretion in a previous case.
-6. A suspicious personóthey've been tailing you for weeks.
+6. A suspicious person√≥they've been tailing you for weeks.
-7. The one who got awayónow engaged to a celebrity.
+7. The one who got away√≥now engaged to a celebrity.
 8. The crime boss who once addressed you in public by your full name.
-9. The waiter or barkeep who keeps confidence when you ask "highly specific questions"óand often has some answers.
+9. The waiter or barkeep who keeps confidence when you ask "highly specific questions"√≥and often has some answers.
 10. The murder victim whose case you were once assigned.
 But if they're dead, why do you see them around town?

 **Detective Mementos**